-The basic ingredinets are coriander seeds and chana dal along with red chilies.
-There are many recipes of curry powder with urad dal, fenugreek seeds etc.
+Every South-Indian kitchen has its own recipe of curry powder.
+The basic ingredients for curry podi is coriander seeds, chana dal along with red chilies.
+There are many recipes of curry powder with urad dal, fenugreek seeds etc. Some even use idly podi to flavor their dry curries.

-I follow my mother’s recipe, amma adds peppercorns, fenugreek seeds and curry leaves to the base ingredients.
+I follow my mother’s recipe.
+She adds peppercorns, fenugreek seeds and curry leaves to the base ingredients.
 The stir-fries made with freshly made spice-blend has an amazing taste.

 Curry podi/Curry powder